meta-llama/prompt-ops/docs/inference_providers.md

-# Using Different Inference Providers with prompt-ops
+# Using Different Inference Providers with llama-prompt-ops

-This guide demonstrates how to configure prompt-ops to work with various inference providers, including OpenRouter, vLLM, and NVIDIA NIMs.
+This guide demonstrates how to configure llama-prompt-ops to work with various inference providers, including OpenRouter, vLLM, and NVIDIA NIMs.
 By changing the model configuration in your YAML files, you can easily switch between different backends without modifying your code.

 ## Understanding Model Configuration

-In prompt-ops, model configuration is specified in the `model` section of your YAML configuration file.
+In llama-prompt-ops, model configuration is specified in the `model` section of your YAML configuration file.
 The basic configuration looks like this:

 ```yaml
 model: